Paul Whitaker, Associate Degree Coordinator

 Effective Communication (EC) (AAS: 6 credits; AS: 6 credits)

-Effective communication courses support and assess your development of proficiencies in reading, listening, speaking, information literacy, and/or writing proficiencies.
+Written and Oral communication courses support and assess your development of reading, listening, speaking, information literacy, and/or writing proficiencies.
 This requirement is similar to the Foundation level Written and Oral Communication requirement in the General Education Program (GEP).
 Satisfied by:

 - ENGL 150 or ENGL 202 (3 credits) with a grade of C or higher.